-Littoral sites within 10 km of the point of discharge of a catchment of the medium size range (50-4000 km2) would appear to most threatened by any changes in erosion rate within that catchment (most likely caused by deforestation or change in farming practices).
-In addition change in catchments that originate in the areas demarcated in Figure 1 as particularly vulnerable should be regarded as a key threat to littoral areas close to the point of discharge.
-Littoral areas adjacent to smaller catchments of < 50 km2 (particularly if the lakeshore is steeply shelving as is usually the case in these areas) will be less affected by catchment activity and those close to larger catchments (>4000 km2) are unlikely to be affected in light of their long history of input of suspended matter.
+Littoral sites within 10 km of the point of discharge of a catchment of the medium size range (50-4000 km\) would appear to be most threatened by any changes in erosion rate within that catchment (most likely caused by deforestation or change in farming practices).
+In addition change in catchments that originate in the areas demarcated in Figure 1 of the SedSS report 'Advice to the Strategic Action Programme' (Table 4) are particularly vulnerable and should be regarded as a key threat to littoral areas close to the point of discharge from these areas.
+Littoral areas adjacent to smaller catchments of < 50 km\ (particularly if the lakeshore is steeply shelving as is usually the case in these areas) will be less affected by catchment activity and those close to larger catchments (>4000 km\) are unlikely to be affected in light of their long history of input of suspended matter.